YashveerSinghRathore/car-price-prediction/README.md

 Pandas & NumPy: Libraries used for data manipulation and numerical computations.
 Streamlit: Used for creating the interactive web app.
 Pickle: Used for saving and loading the trained machine learning model.

+**Run the Project**
+First, you can clone the repository to your local machine:

+Install the mandetory packages
+Navigate to the project directory and install the required Python packages using pip.
+Make sure you have Python installed:
+Packages are:

+streamlit
+scikit-learn
+pandas
+numpy

+Now You can Run the Streamlit Web App
+Run the Streamlit app to interact with the car price prediction model: streamlit run app.py

+Once the app is running, input the following details:

+Brand
+Model
+Car Age
+Mileage (in Miles)
+Fuel Type
+Transmission Type
+The model will use this data to predict the car's price.